High Dimensional Low Rank plus Sparse Matrix Decomposition: Background and Related Work

 The divide-and-conquer approach in \cite{new1} (and a similar algorithm in \cite{liu2011solving}), can achieve super-linear speedups over full-scale matrix decomposition.
 This approach forms an estimate of $\bL$ by combining two low-rank approximations obtained from submatrices formed from sampled rows and columns of $\bD$ using the generalized Nystr\"om method \cite{goreinov1997theory}.
-Our approach also achieves super-linear speedups in decomposition, yet is fundamentally different from \cite{new1} and offers several advantages for the following reasons.
+Our approach also achieves super-linear speedups in decomposition, yet is fundamentally different from \cite{new1} and offers several advantages.
 First, our approach is a \emph{subspace-pursuit approach} that focuses on subspace learning in a structure-preserving data sketch.
 Once the CS is learned, each column of the data is decomposed independently using a proposed randomized vector decomposition algorithm.
 Second, unlike \cite{new1}, which is a batch approach that requires to store the entire data, the structure of the proposed approach naturally lends itself to online implementation (c.f.
-Section \ref{sec:online}), which could be very beneficial for settings where the data comes in on the fly.
+Section \ref{sec:online}), which could be very beneficial when the data comes in on the fly \cite{mardani2015subspace,mardani2015online,zhan2014performance,guo2014online}.
 Third, while the analysis provided in \cite{new1} requires roughly $\calO (r^2 \mu^2 \max (N_1 , N_2))$ random observations to ensure exact decomposition with high probability (whp), we show that the order of sufficient number of random observations depends linearly on the rank and the coherency parameter even if uniform random sampling is used.
-Fourth, the structure of the proposed approach enables us to leverage efficient sampling strategies for challenging and realistic scenarios in which the columns and rows of $\bL$ are not uniformly distributed in their respective subspaces, or when the data exhibits additional structures (e.g. clustering structures) (c.f.
+Fourth, the structure of the proposed approach enables us to leverage adaptive sampling strategies for challenging and realistic scenarios in which the columns and rows of $\bL$ are not uniformly distributed in their respective subspaces, or when the data exhibits additional structures (e.g. clustering) (c.f.
 Sections \ref{sec:eff_sampling},\ref{sec:alg_eff_sampling}).
+It is shown that the proposed adaptive sampling scheme can make the number of randomly sampled columns/rows required for exact decomposition invariant to the data distribution.
 In such settings, the uniform random sampling used in \cite{new1} requires significantly larger amounts of data to carry out the decomposition.